raspberrypilearning/astro-pi-guide/inputs-outputs/buttons.md

 ## Breadboard Wiring

 The diagram below shows how to wire up the six buttons on a breadboard so that they match the flight hardware.
 As always, wire colour does not matter.
 The numbers next to each button indicate the GPIO number that they are connected to.
+Every button requires a one side to be connected to ground so that the HIGH pin can be shorted to LOW when the button is pressed, these are the black wires.

   ![](images/buttons_breadboard.png)